Demystifying Visual Features of Movie Posters for Multi-Label Genre Identification: Experiments and Discussion

 {\emph{(ii) Incremental performance improvement due to improvisation of the models:}} It is worth noting from Table \ref{tab:ablation} that as RT is an improvisation over R and T individually, the performance of RT is better than each of R and T. Similarly, as DT is an improvisation over T, the performance of DT is better than T. Finally, RDT is an improvisation over RT and DT models; therefore, the performance of RDT is better than them.

 {\emph{(iii) Ablation study for ERDT:}} Table \ref{tab:ablation} shows that our ensemble model ERDT performed better than any other combination of the fundamental models (i.e., R, RT, and RDT) used in the proposed ensemble.
+The analysis for PrERDT is presented in the next subsection.